apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Register-Blocks.md

 }
 ```

-The `channels` property has type ``MMIO/RegisterArray``, which is a type provided by Swift MMIO.
+The `channels` property has the type ``MMIO/RegisterArray``, provided by Swift MMIO.
 Like Swift's standard arrays, you access elements using integer subscripts:

 ```swift
 // Create a UART instance at base address 0x40010000